 Tastes with a View

 In a city the size of Istanbul it is easy to find cuisine that fits your palate.
 This metropolis is constantly evolving and continues to become more cosmopolitan over time.
 Due to the sheer scale of the city, it is difficult to narrow it down to one recommendation.
 What is clear is that there really is something for everyone, from wine bars, pubs, cafes, nightclubs and stunning rooftop terraces.
 You can find multiple good Turkish restaurants and bars near Radisson Blu Hotel, Istanbul Pera.
 With majestic views over Istanbul, a meal here will make for a memorable experience.
 Watch the sun go down from the roof-top of the historic ‘Passage de Petit Champs’, and enjoy gourmet International cuisine, combined with local Turkish dishes.

-Allow the tastes and aromas of Turkey and Istanbul to mesmerize and bedazzle your food loving heart.
-Explore the local cuisine and culinary with Radisson Blu!
+Allow the tastes and aromas of Istanbul to mesmerize and bedazzle your food loving heart.
+Explore the local cuisine and culinary scene with Radisson Blu!